gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ## DevSecOps Teams

 In our old ways of working, teams work within a system where each developer is assigned a set of tasks.

-* This creates individual ownership of subsystems within the team, as well as dependency (and therefore risk).
+This creates individual ownership of subsystems within the team, as well as dependency (and therefore risk).
 What happens if that individual is sick?
 Quits?

-* This way of working is destructive to the quality and value of delivery
+* This way of working is destructive to the quality, flow, and value of delivery
 * Nothing concludes quickly
 * Little to no collaboration
 * No context for someone else’s work, making code review ineffective
-* Continuous Integration falls apart
+* Continuous integration falls apart

-Some mistakes that can be made when standing up a DevSecOps Team is to create features or projects.
-This can create issues in the following ways:

-* **Feature teams:** Have no ownership of the outcomes
-* **Project teams:** Will disband after the project

-However, aligning teams to work around business or mission capability enables teams to have ownership and problem solving ability.
-Software development teams are all about the talent of the team, and their ability to execute the process with maximum efficiency.
-The goal for that team is to produce working software that meets user, warfighter and mission needs.
+### !callout-info
+## Conway’s Law
+“Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations.”
+### !end-callout

+Stated another way, **Conway's Law** tells illustrates “team structures must match the required software architecture or risk producing unintended designs.” [_Team Topologies_](https://teamtopologies.com/book)

+>“If the architecture of the system and the architecture of the org are at odds, the architecture of the org wins."
+><span style="float:right;"> - Ruth Malan</span>

+**The Inverse Conway Manoeuver states:** “that organizations should evolve their team and organizational structure to achieve the desired architecture.
+The goal is for your architecture to support the ability of teams to get their work done--from design through deployment--without requiring high bandwidth communication between teams.” [_Accelerate: The Science of DevOps_](https://itrevolution.com/accelerate-book/)

+We are only introducing this topic, and will provide further detail later.
+A great resource for you and your teams on this topic is: [Team Topologies by: Matthew Skelton and Manuel Pais](https://teamtopologies.com/book)

-The focus in building a DevOps team should be to deliver higher quality sooner in a sustainable and resilient way.
+We are intentionally not answering the question of: “So how do we organize?”
+Each scenario has its own benefits and drawbacks and only you and your team understand the unique context you work within.
+We do believe the most valuable team construct is optimizing for flow and value.
+The focus in building a DevSecOps team should be to deliver higher quality sooner in a sustainable and resilient way (hopefully with happy teams).

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->